JeppeKlitgaard/CartER/docs/articles/handover_v1.md

 This document describes the handover of the project after my (Jeppe Klitgaard) 10 week internship.

+!!! important "Last minute change"
+    Before I went home on 2021-09-03 (last day) I got an epiphany that some of the weird error behaviour I have been experiencing in the last few days originates from noise from the stepper motor wires.

+    I have cut some of the cable management zip ties and rearranged the wires to reduce this effect, as well as disconnected the screw mounting block for the rotary encoders.

+    If it does turn out that this has fixed the issue, the cables for the steppers will need to be rerouted to reduce noise transmission after which point the cable management and the rotary encoders should be able to be reinstated without issue.

+    It is possible that the noise has damaged some pins or parts of the Arduino Due, in which case the Due would need to be replaced.
+This seems unlikely, however.

+    - Jeppe

 ## What works

 - Commander: Simulated Environment (Implemented as a `PettingZoo`-style `ParallelEnv`)